scottdejonge/recipes/_posts/2016-02-10-chocolate-cupcakes.md

 * * *

 1. Preheat oven to a moderate 180°C
-2. Put the softened (at room temperature) butter and sugar into a bowl of a stand mixer and beat at medium until light and fluffy using the [creaming method]({{site.baseurl}}/wiki/creaming-method).
+2. Put the softened (at room temperature) butter and sugar into a bowl of a stand mixer and beat at medium until light and fluffy using the [creaming method].
 3. Break the eggs into a bowl to avoid any shells being added to the mix.
 4. Add the vanilla and eggs (one at a time form the bowl) mixing on medium-high until incorporated and light.
 5. Sift the flour and cocoa together into a bowl.